Gravitational Field and Gravitational Potential

 - Newton’s law of universal gravitation: $\mathbf{F} = -G\cfrac{mM}{r^2}\mathbf{e}_r$

-- For continuous mass distributions and objects with size: $\mathbf{F} = -Gm\int_V \cfrac{dM}{r^2}\mathbf{e}_r = -Gm\int_V \cfrac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2} dv^{\prime}$
+- For objects with continuous mass distribution and finite size: $\mathbf{F} = -Gm\int_V \cfrac{dM}{r^2}\mathbf{e}_r = -Gm\int_V \cfrac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2} dv^{\prime}$

-- $\rho(\mathbf{r^{\prime}})$: Mass density at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin
+- $\rho(\mathbf{r^{\prime}})$: mass density at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin

-- $dv^{\prime}$: Volume element at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin
+- $dv^{\prime}$: volume element at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin

 - Gravitational field vector: